 To find board integrations for other Debian family OSes, go to the Debian family in the Mender Hub community.

-If you only need to deploy application updates (not system updates),
+If you only need to deploy application updates (not Operating System updates),

 we provide Debian packages (

 .deb) for installing the Mender client that works

 on almost any Debian family OS and device.

 Follow the documentation on install Mender using the Debian package in this case.